Olivia Nuamah is a community builder, mother, and artist.

 Communications & Community Relations Manager

-Ryan Connelly has been a strong communicator since uttering his very first sentence: “I don’t like that!”
-Though still strong-willed and principled as ever, there’s plenty he’s come to like in the past 30 years – joking around with his nearest and dearest, seeing the world, and reading voraciously (to name but a few).
-Prior to joining Pride Toronto, Ryan enjoyed a number of different communications and public affairs roles with the WSIB, including policy spokesperson, stakeholder relations, and internal communications.
+Ryan Connelly is a strong, principled communicator with more than 5 years experience.
+Prior to joining Pride Toronto, Ryan enjoyed a number of different communications and public affairs roles in Ontario’s public sector, including policy spokesperson, stakeholder relations, and internal communications.
 Ryan is big on three things: laughter, positivity and community empowerment; all of which he is proud to bring to his role as Pride Toronto’s Manager of Communications and Community Relations!

-Ryan is most excited to meet Pride Toronto staff, volunteers and members, whose insight will be invaluable in shaping the way we communicate with each other and with the community.
-He is looking forward to the opportunity to both learn about you and from you.
+As one of the newer staff at Pride Toronto, Ryan is most excited to meet Pride Toronto staff, volunteers and members, whose insight will be invaluable in shaping the way we communicate with each other and with the community.
+He is also looking forward helping our dedicated, passionate team of staff and volunteers get this year’s Pride Month on its feet.